ksator/EVPN_DCI_automation/README.md

 ### What to find in this repo:
 Network automation content for an EVPN DCI demo:
-- on network devices running Junos
+- on network devices running Junos (qfx5000 and qfx10000).
 - using Ansible, Jinja, YAML, Python.

+This automation content is not to build the setup (build phase).
+The setup is already up and running.
+This is to update the existing setup (run phase) adding/removing/replacing vlans to the DCI configuration.

 ### Repo structure
 - ansible playbooks are **pb.xxx.yml** files at the root of the repository.